 Many World War II historians assert that Hitler’s genocide couldn’t have been achieved without support provided from IG Farben.
 The Zyklon B cyanide-derived “pesticide” used to eradicate millions of Jewish people and other “undesirable” minorities in gas chambers was made and manufactured by an IG Farben subsidiary.

-Many of us surmised that when big-money Scotts Miracle-Gro bought GH and Botanicare that they’d do scientific cannabis nutrients research to improve GH and Botanicare products, which are made for tomatoes, not cannabis.
+Further, hydroponics industry insiders surmised that when Scotts Miracle-Gro bought GH and Botanicare, they’d do scientific cannabis nutrients research to improve GH and Botanicare products.

-Instead, according to GH employees I’ve talked to and whose honesty I can’t accurately gauge, Scotts and Hawthorne are starving GH and Botanicare, taking advantage of brand name recognition, but not fixing those brands’ product problems, such as the tendency of GH hydroponics base nutrients to have inferior pH buffers.
+Instead, according to GH employees I’ve talked to, Scotts and Hawthorne are starving GH and Botanicare, taking advantage brand name recognition, but not fixing those brands’ product problems, such as the tendency of GH hydroponics base nutrients to have inferior pH buffers.

-In fact, I know many growers who got rid of their Hawthorne products such as Gavita grow lights and General Hydroponics nutrients, and found that the brands they replaced them with were more reliable, and gave them heavier yields of more-potent buds!
+In fact, I know dozens of growers who got rid of their Hawthorne products such as Gavita grow lights and General Hydroponics nutrients, and found that brands they replaced them with were more reliable, and gave them heavier yields of more-potent buds!

-You can also fight back against Scotts Miracle-Gro and its corporate criminal partners by refusing to buy grow op supplies at big box stores like Lowe’s, Home Depot, and Walmart, by supporting your local hydroponics grow shop, and by asking your grow shop owner to use Green Planet instead of Sunlight Supply.
+You can also fight back against Scotts Miracle-Gro and its corporate criminal partners by refusing to buy grow op supplies at big box stores like Lowe’s, Home Depot, and Walmart, by supporting your local hydroponics grow shop and local suppliers and manufacturers.

 The home grower, small-scale, connoisseur and craft marijuana growing and selling industry is threatened by many things, including behemoth corporate, licensed marijuana grow ops and legal sellers.
 But all of us involved with cannabis in the white market or black market recognize the dangers of a Scotts/Bayer/Monsanto consortium controlling the grow industry more and more.